const-void/rose-pine-man/README.md

 ```

 ### Apply custom color
 Now let's add our new custom colors to the custom theme.
-Look for the first CUSTOMIZE-FOR-YOU-token, and update with your desired color combination!
+Look for the first `CUSTOMIZE-FOR-YOU` token, and update with your desired color combination!
 ```zsh
 ...
 ##